trustgrid/docs/content/en/tutorials/local-console-utility/troubleshooting/index.md

     * `ip address` or `ip a` lists the IP addresses assigned to all interfaces
     * append `show <interface name>` to either of the above to limit to a specific interface. e.g. `ip a show enp0s20f0`
     * `ip route` lists the current OS routing table
+* `dig` for confirming DNS resolution
+    * `dig repo.trustgrid.io +short` will provide just the IP address using the configured DNS servers
+    * `dig @8.8.8.8 repo.trustgrid.io +short` will query Google's DNS server directly and provide the IP address
 ## ARPing
 This command can be used to confirm layer 2 connectivity between the Trustgrid appliance and other devices on the same network.
 For example, to confirm the default gateway IP address is reachable use a command like `arping -I eth0 192.168.127.1`.
 This will send an ARP request to the default gateway IP address and display the resulting MAC address.